EddyF/eddyf_videochat/README.md

 # Video Chat Application

-A full video chat widget that can be setup modified & changed to plug and play into your website or app.
+I've put together a full videochat widget that can be setup modified & changed to plug and play into your website or app.
 The Video Component enables peer assisted networking using the Real Time Media Flow Protocol (RTMFP) within the Adobe Flash® Platform.

 ## Requirements